afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 I originally bought this as my travel companion but used it as my primary laptop ever since.

-The main objection to Chromebooks I here is the limited Chrome OS.
+The main objection to Chromebooks I hear is the limited Chrome OS.
 And it's a valid objection.
 However I would like to remind my readers that side by side comparisons often lead to a disproportionate weight assigned to characteristics that differentiate products.
 "Wouldn't it be cool if my laptop lasted as long